gramineproject/graphene/README.md

     openssl genrsa -3 -out enclave-key.pem 3072

-You could put the generated enclave key to the default place'host/Linux-SGX/signer/enclave-key.pem', or the key can be specified through environment variable 'SGX_ENCLAVE_KEY' when building Graphene with Intel SGX support.
+You could either put the generated enclave key to the default path, 'host/Linux-SGX/signer/enclave-key.pem', or specify the key through environment variable 'SGX_ENCLAVE_KEY' when building Graphene with SGX support.

 After signing the enclaves, users may ship the application files with the built Graphene Library OS, along with a SGX-specific manifest (.manifest.sgx